Autism changes how relationships work — not whether they can. Here's what both partners need to know.

 Here’s what you need to know about high-functioning autism and romantic relationships.

-What is High-Functioning Autism?
+What is high-functioning autism?

 Put most simply, autism involves an “alternate way of thinking,” says Nancy Arnovits, a licensed clinical social worker with Grow Therapy.
 Autistic people are neurodivergent, meaning that their brains work in a different way.
 Another phrase used interchangeably with neurodivergent is neurodiverse.

 Autism spectrum disorder (ASD) is a spectrum because it encompasses a wide range of characteristics, abilities, and challenges that autistic people experience.
-This spectrum recognizes that while all autistic folks share some common autistic traits related to social communication and behavior, the severity and combination of these features can greatly vary significantly from person to person.
+This spectrum recognizes that while all autistic folks share some common autistic traits related to social communication and behavior, the severity and combination of these features can vary significantly from person to person.
 Some people may experience only mild challenges, while others face more pronounced difficulties that affect their daily lives to a greater extent, where they may need full-time care.

 Every autistic individual will have a unique experience when dating someone.
 However, there are some common factors that autistic people might face in intimate relationships, including:

-Struggles with Communication
+Struggles with communication

 One of the primary challenges high-functioning autistic people may face in romantic relationships is communication, says Arnovits.
 For example, she says they might have a hard time picking up on nonverbal cues in conversations or struggle to express how they’re feeling.